-- > Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct (guidance for safe working practice), the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, the attendance policy and the safeguarding response to children who go missing from education - > The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - > The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - > What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - > The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peeron-peer abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - > The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe
+Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct (guidance for safe working practice), the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, the attendance policy and the safeguarding response to children who go missing from education

+The early help assessment process and their role in it, including identifying emerging needs, liaising with the DSL, and sharing information with other professionals to enable the right support to be offered to families at the earliest opportunity.

+The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play.

+What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as HBVA, FGM, Domestic Abuse and how to maintain an appropriate level of confidentiality while liaising with relevant professionals.

+The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious youth violence, HBVA, FGM and radicalisation.

+The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe

+The fact that children can be at risk of harm inside and outside of their home, at school and online and that disclosure is rarely a straightforward process.

+The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans, (LGBT) or those with other protected characteristics, can be targeted by other children

+What to look for, including non-verbal disclosures, to identify children who need help or protection